Raku/raku.org/README.md

   * If you create a new page, please link to the URL *without* the ".html" extension.

-To run this site locally, install mowyw (`cpanm App::Mowyw Text::VimColor`) then:
+To run this site locally, install mowyw
+(`cpanm App::Mowyw Text::VimColor Plack`) then:

     mowyw
     plackup app.psgi